briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 of all the Arch Linux repository mirrors and select the best ones to store into `/etc/pacmand.d/mirrorlist`.
 You could run this regularly, but I suggest configuring [reflector] and running it once when you first install, and then again whenever you travel or move to a new location.
+No need to up their bandwidth costs for basically no benefit.

 [reflector]: https://wiki.archlinux.org/title/Reflector